 “I noticed you have some books by Manfred Ellerbe,” I said.

-“Manfred is a mean bastard,” he said.
+“That rotten bastard,” he said.

 “You see him at the coffee shop, do you?”

-“When you see him again, can you tell him something for me?”
+“When you see him again, can tell you him something for me?”

 “Stand up,” Mr. Beasley said.

 He removed his safari hat.
 His hair was white and soft, like a baby’s hair.
 “Go ahead, stand up.”